FedML-AI/FedML/README.md

 # Contributing
 ## Code of Conduct
 FedML embraces and thrive through open-source.
 We welcome all kinds of contributions from the community.
-Kudos to all of our amazing contributors!
+Kudos to all of <a href="https://github.com/fedml-ai/fedml/graphs/contributors" target="_blank">our amazing contributors</a>!
 FedML has adopted [Contributor Covenant](https://github.com/FedML-AI/FedML-refactor/blob/master/CODE_OF_CONDUCT.md).